 La Crosse Climate Data

-View annual and daily climate information for La Crosse, Wisconsin, using data from the station at La Crosse Regional Airport.
-This station has collected temperature, precipitation, and snow data since April 1938.
+View annual and daily climate information for La Crosse, Wisconsin.
+Current data is from the station at La Crosse Regional Airport, which has collected temperature, precipitation, and snow information since April 1938.
+Historical data is available dating back to 1872.

 On this page: